 Concluding remarks

 This paper fills a research gap by supplying an evaluation of the quality of service of IPT in a developing country context in Ibadan, Nigeria, using a multi-criteria evaluation model approach.
-It employs a clear and concise approach with a preselected criteria, which includes accessibility, affordability, travel time, waiting time, comfort, drivers’ attitude, speed, safety, and the condition of bus stops for the assessment of the QoS of IPT (Danfor Buses) in Ibadan.
+It employs a clear and concise approach with a preselected criteria, which includes accessibility, affordability, travel time, waiting time, comfort, drivers’ attitude, speed, safety, and the condition of bus stops for the assessment of the QoS of IPT (Danfo Buses) in Ibadan.
 The selected criteria were developed across the three identified QoS typologies of service infrastructure characteristics, features of mode of travel, and user needs.

 The multi-criteria evaluation model helped to integrate different perceptions drawn from the criteria for assessing the QoS of public transport.
 This was done by averaging the outcomes of the perceptions after weights were attached to the variables.
 This process helped to assess the QoS on a scale from 0 to 100 percent.
 For instance, the users rated the QoS of accessibility, affordability, travel time, and waiting time in the three LGAs individually below 25%.
 They similarly rated comfort, drivers’ attitude, speed, safety, and bus stops range between 30-37%.
 In terms of the users’ general assessment of IPT’s QoS, the overall average quality of service (AQoSE) was approximately 27%.
 Thus, the multi-criteria evaluation showed the poor QoS of IPT in Ibadan.

 However, when perceptions are subjected to the weight of the variables attached to the criteria in assessing the average quality of service (AQoS), the outcomes also revealed a low AQoS.
 In conclusion, there is a need for a policy platform that addresses the low QoS and operational performance of the typical informal public transport service in developing cities, as this would make up a major contribution to the socio-economic wellbeing of urban dwellers.

+The case study findings from the multicriteria evaluation model has potential for transferability in the evaluation of the quality of service of IPT using a range of criteria that are context specific and can be applied to influence policies seeking to enhance the Quality of Service of IPTs in different country contexts.
+Given the growth trend in the use of informal transport such a model advances policy consideration toward supporting the resilience of IPT in cities of the developing countries.

 Recommendations